optimizely/python-sdk/README.rst

 Using the SDK
 ~~~~~~~~~~~~~

-See the Optimizely Full Stack `developer documentation`_ to learn how to
+See the Optimizely `Full Stack documentation`_ to learn how to
 set up your first Python project and use the SDK.

 Development